-The Assumption College Grant is awarded to students who demonstrate financial need.
+The Assumption University Grant is awarded to students who demonstrate financial need.
 The FAFSA form must be completed each year to be considered for these funds.
-Learn more about renewing your Assumption College Grant.
+Learn more about renewing your Assumption University Grant.

-Assumption College participates in the following Federal Grant Programs.
+Assumption University participates in the following Federal Grant Programs.
 To be eligible for these funds, students must complete the FAFSA annually and demonstrate financial need based on a qualifying EFC

 The Federal Pell Grant is awarded to undergraduate students with considerable financial need.
 Annual award amounts are determined each year by the Federal Government.
 The current maximum Pell Grant for a full-time student is $6,195 for the 2019-2020 academic year.

-Assumption College participates in the following state grant programs.
+Assumption University participates in the following state grant programs.
 To be eligible for these funds, students must complete the FAFSA annually, in accordance with each state's established deadline, and demonstrate financial need.